How to grow your Instagram account in 2026

 Get the attention of new accounts

 Growth requires regular work.
-And yes, that also means going out and finding people that could follow you yourself.
+And yes, that also means going out and finding people who could follow you.

-Your goal is to find users with a similar niche to your account (for example, macro photography), and who aren’t following you yet.
+Your goal is to find users with a similar niche to your account (for example, macro photography).

-How to find other users that could follow you?
+How to find other users who could follow you?

 Find which users tag your favorite feature hubs in their photos.
 Use the hub’s “Tagged” feed to find them.
 A chance is – they do it because they want to be seen and will gladly visit your account too!

-Accounts that are featured in feature hubs are a great potential for a visit too.
+Accounts that are featured in feature hubs have great potential for a visit too.

 What to do once a user is found?